Jephthah's daughter: Later influence

 Jephthah's daughter was not given a central role in many pre-medieval texts: the major exception was the first-century Liber Antiquitatum Biblicarum of "Pseudo-Philo", which devoted an entire chapter to her (and gave her the name of "Seila").
 The French scholar Peter Abelard (d.
 1142) praised Seila in his lament Planctus virginum Israel super filia Jephte.
 In a letter to his lover Héloïse d'Argenteuil, Abelard also portrayed Seila as a model for monastic women who devote their whole lives to God.
 In other medieval Christian texts, Jephthah's daughter was portrayed as a type of Virgin Mary and her death was likened to the Purification of the Virgin.

 In the medieval period, some Jewish communities refrained from drinking water from wells and rivers for a few hours at four key times of the year, a custom called the tekufah.
 In the twelfth century Rabbi Judah the Pious wrote that the tekufah that fell during the month of Tishre was observed because of Jephthah's daughter.

 Jephthah's daughter is called "Adah" by the Order of the Eastern Star and is one of its five heroines, representing obedience to duty.

 In the field of Jewish exegesis, the work titled Dirshuni: Contemporary Women's Midrash names Jephthah's daughter as "Tannot" (or "Tanot") and appears in various chapters.
 The name is derived from the verse in Judges 11:40 "for the maidens of Israel to go every year, for four days in the year, and chant dirges ("tannot") for the daughter of Jephthah the Gileadite."

 The story of Jephthah and his daughter was the inspiration for one of the canons of the classical saxophone repertoire: “Jephthah: Invocation & Dance for Soprano and Alto Saxophones and Piano, which was composed by Carl Anton Wirth for the father / daughter Raschèr Duo.
-Sigurd and Carina Raschèr premiered the work at New York City’s Town Hall on November 9th, 1958.
+Sigurd and Carina Raschèr premiered the work at New York City's Town Hall on November 9, 1958.
 See: Rascher Duo Project.

+In Feminist literature and discourse, Phyllis Trible viewed the account of the unnamed daughter as one of the prime examples of patriarchal violence.
+She highlights too that in ancient Israelite society, a woman’s identity was centred on marriage and childbearing.
+The lament in the mountains is a grief ritual of an unfulfilled life, dying before attaining womanhood.
+J. Cheryl Exum argued that the tragedy was that the daughter actively submits to paternal authority and loses her life.